Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 Another common scam in Playa del Carmen is the bill swap or quick switch scam.

-In recent years, Mexico released a new $500 MXN bill that is blue in color.
+In recent years, Mexico released a $500 MXN bill that is blue in color.
 Since $20 MXN bills are also blue, it’s not uncommon for gas station attendants to try and return your $500 bill with a $20 bill in the hopes that you don’t notice.

 Or, if you hand them $500 MXN, they’ll do a quick switch and say that you only handed them $20 MXN.
 Always keep an eye on the bills!